ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

     code_challenge_method=S256
 ```

-The second step of the conversation is a HTTP GET Callback conveying the authorization code and may look like:
+The second step of the conversation is an HTTP GET Callback conveying the authorization code and may look like:

 ```
 GET /callback?code=8V1pr0rJ&state=98wrghuwuogerg97
 ```

-The third step of the conversation is a HTTP POST sending the authorization code to retrieve the authorization token in the response which may look like:
+The third step of the conversation is an HTTP POST sending the authorization code to retrieve the authorization token in the response which may look like:

 ```
 POST /token HTTP/1.1